top of page

 2. ‘Kuwait: Japanophilia and Beyond: How far does International Culture Penetrate?' in S. Holland and K. Spracklen (eds.), Alternativity and Marginalisation: Essays on Subcultures, Bodies and Spaces.
 Bingley: Emerald, 2018.
 43–60.
 Preview.

-3. NEW: ‘Japanese/Korean Popular Culture in Kuwait and Singapore: Resistance and Conservatism’ in the East Asian Journal of Popular Culture 9:1, Jan.
+3. ‘Japanese/Korean Popular Culture in Kuwait and Singapore: Resistance and Conservatism’ in the East Asian Journal of Popular Culture 9:1, Jan.
 2023, 45–63.

 4. ‘A Hermeneutic Answer to the Crisis of the Universities: Reflections on Bureaucracy, Business Culture and the Global University’ in K. Gray, S. Keck and H. Bachir (eds.), Eastward Bound: The Politics, Economics and Pedagogy of Western Higher Education in Asia and the Middle East (Lanham: Lexington, 2016), 243–263.